aeris170/Hexplosions/README.md

 ## How to build

-Visual Studio 2019 and Unity 2019.2.2f1 was in writing of this project.
+Visual Studio 2019 and Unity 2019.2.2f1 was used in writing of this project.
 You will receive less problems if you use those.

 To build: